 Now that autumn has arrived, and winter is fast approaching, your pool usage has probably declined.
 However, just because your pool has shut up shop for the season doesn’t mean you can forget about it… doing so might leave you with a green pool, a hole in your wallet and a stomach full of regret.
 So, how do you get your pool ready for winter?

 Remove all debris and foliage from the pool shell & surface, brush the shell, clear the poolside skimmer basket/s, and pump basket.
 Backwash & rinse the pool filter/s.
 If anything is left to sink to the bottom it can stain the pool surface and be a real pain to try and cleanup / remove later on.

 Step 2.
 Check all equipment

 If needed, Pool Masta NZ can always service your pool equipment and get this ready for the Winter period.
 Visit us in store or call us on 09 272 4100.

 Step 3.
 Backwash & Rinse your pool filter

-To clean contaminants from the filter, you’ll need to backwash and rinse the pool filter at least 1 x per month or as required.
-Monitor the filter pressure gauge and flow through the pump basket.
+To clean contaminants from the filter, you’ll need to backwash and rinse the pool filter at least 1 x per month or as required in the Winter.
+Monitor the filter pressure gauge and water flow through the pump basket and/or salt cell housing if fitted.

 For a basic ‘how to’ guide on backwashing, have a read over one of our previous posts here.

 Step 4.
 Test, adjust and Balance the pool water

 Everything in your pool becomes more efficient with properly balanced water.
 You’re primarily defending against algae outbreaks, but the surface and equipment will also last longer.